 Emily Griffith Technical College is Colorado's most unique public college.
-We offer an extensive curriculum including more than 500 courses.
-We have established a reputation for being one of the region's most diverse learning environments.
+We offer an extensive curriculum including more than two dozen career training programs, while establishing a reputation for being one of the region's most diverse learning environments.
 We've assisted more than 2 million students since our inception.

-The school of opportunity was founded nearly 100 years ago, and we still use the motto coined by Emily Griffith herself: For all who wish to learn.
+The school of opportunity was founded more than 100 years ago, and we still use the motto coined by Emily Griffith herself: For All Who Wish to Learn.
 We welcome all people, regardless of age, race or education level, who want to expand their horizons and chart their own course for success.

-More than two dozen career-training certificate programs, most of which can be completed in one year or less.
-Hands-on instruction in health sciences, creative arts and design, administration and professional studies, trades and industry.
+More than two dozen career-training certificate programs, most of which can be completed in one year or less, provide hands-on instruction in health sciences, creative arts and design, administration and professional studies, trades and industry.

-14 Apprenticeship trades programs that are taught at 19 sites across Colorado, including Colorado Springs, Pueblo, and the Western Slope.
+Nineteen apprenticeship trades programs that are taught at multiple sites across Colorado, including Colorado Springs, Pueblo, and the Western Slope.

 Schedules are flexible with multiple program start dates throughout the year, day and evening classes, part-time and full-time options and a growing catalog of online classes.